Are you ready for some football? Heck, yes! And we have the play-by-play on how to watch NFL games — for free.

 If you don’t want to shell out for an NFL-dedicated streaming service, you have these options as well:

 Monday Night Football, ESPN or ABC: Monday Night Football will air on ESPN for most of the season with ABC (a free OTA network) broadcasting four games, according to CableTV.com.
-The Sling TV streaming service offers its Orange subscription package, which includes ESPN, for $35/month.
+The Sling TV streaming service offers its Orange subscription package, which includes ESPN, for $35 per month.

-Thursday Night Football, Amazon Prime Video: To watch Thursday Night Football, you will need to have a subscription to Amazon Prime Video.
+Thursday Night Football, Amazon Prime Video: As mentioned above, you can catch your local team’s Thursday night games on free OTA channels, but to watch other games, you will need to have a subscription to Amazon Prime Video.
 The streaming service has 16 games on the schedule this season (weeks 1 and 17’s Thursday games will air on NBC).
 You can sign up for Amazon Prime Video for a monthly subscription fee of $8.99, although $14.99 will get you all the perks of Amazon Prime.

 Hulu, Paramount+ and Peacock: Three other streaming platforms include NFL game broadcasts, as well.
 Hulu + Live TV, Paramount+, and Peacock all feature games that are broadcast on local channels or via NBC or CBS.
 These options will not show out-of-market games, but if you already have one of these streaming services, you can find plenty of NFL game options every Sunday.